iscobaloch/flask-newsfeed/README.md

 ## Installation
-This project is for employee management.Employee can register himself and employee can assign a salary for employee.
+This project is for News Portal.

 - Install requirements
 ```